hzhou99/portfolio/README.md

-The survey sentiment analysis file is a sample of a python code that I created during my time at my last company.
-All details and identifiable information have been redacted and commentary has been changed.
+The survey sentiment analysis file is a sample of a python code is a small analysis I did during my time at my last company.
+This sample is a condensed version with only 30 observations on one survey question.
+All confidential details and identifiable information have been redacted and commentary has been changed.